 How to Mix Milk Paint

-Milk paint comes in a powder form.
+Milk paint comes in powder form.
 Don’t let this scare you though because mixing the milk paint couldn’t be easier!

-You definitely don’t need to be an artist or a even cook to be able to mix and measure your milk paint.
+You definitely don’t need to be an artist or a cook to be able to mix and measure your milk paint.